-We will receive up to an aggregate of approximately \$199.3 million from the exercise of the Use of Proceeds
+We will receive up to an aggregate of approximately \$57 million from the exercise of the Use of Proceeds corporate purposes.
+See "Use of Proceeds."

-Warrants, assuming the exercise in full of all of the Warrants for cash.
-We expect to use the net proceeds from the exercise of the Warrants for general corporate purposes.
-See "Use of
+Private Warrants and New Ares Warrants, assuming the exercise in full of all of such warrants for cash.
+We expect to use the net proceeds from the exercise of such warrants for general